hughjonesd/huxtable/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 huxtable is a package for creating HTML and LaTeX tables.
 It provides similar functionality to xtable, with a simple interface.
-Here's a quick example:
+Here's a quick example.
+Github overrides styling when it parses HTML in README files, so to see it in its full glory, check out [the website](http://hughjonesd.github.io/huxtable).

 ``` r
 library(huxtable)